 Future crude oil and gas exploration may involve unprofitable efforts, from dry wells or wells that are productive but do not produce sufficient petroleum substances to return a profit after drilling, operating and other costs.
 Completion of a well does not assure a profit on the investment or recovery of drilling, completing (including hydraulic fracturing) and operating costs.
 In addition, drilling hazards, environmental damage and various field operating conditions could greatly increase the cost of operations and adversely affect the production from successful wells.
-Field operating conditions include, but are not limited to, delays in obtaining governmental approvals or consents and shut-ins of connected wells resulting from extreme weather conditions, insufficient storage or transportation capacity or other geological and mechanical conditions.
-While diligent well supervision, effective maintenance operations and the development of enhanced oil recovery technologies can contribute to maximizing production rates over time, it is not possible to eliminate production delays and declines from normal field operating conditions, which can negatively affect revenue and cash flow levels to varying degrees.
+Field operating conditions include, but are not limited to, delays in obtaining governmental approvals or consents and shut-ins of connected wells resulting from extreme weather conditions, insufficient storage or transportation capacity, shortages of water for hydraulic fracturing and other operations and the development of enhanced oil recovery technologies can contribute to maximizing production rates over time, it is not possible to eliminate production delays and declines from normal field operating conditions, which can negatively affect revenue and cash flow levels to varying degrees.